shin-hyuk/yoda/NEW_ARCHITECTURE_PLAN.md

 ## **Alert & Schedule System Architecture**

 **Use Case**: Users can set alerts ("notify when BTC drops 5%") and schedules ("sell when BTC rises 5%") through natural language interaction with YODA.
+Once the user connects to MCP servers with their JWT token through session ID, the orchestrator reads all alerts and schedules from the unified PostgreSQL database and displays them in the notification area of the chat interface.

 ### **Implementation Overview**